 The Royal Hotel in Riebeek Kasteel

-Journey out to South African olive country for a spot of tea and tradition at one of Riebeek Kasteel’s colonial treasures.
+Journey out to the South African olive country for a spot of tea and tradition at one of Riebeek Kasteel’s colonial treasures.
 High tea at the Royal Hotel, a charming country outpost just an hour from Cape Town’s city centre, takes place every Saturday at 3:30pm.
 The regal affair demands that guests arrive dressed appropriately in smart casual wear.

 Drinks: An aromatic selection of loose leaf teas.

 Snacks: A smorgasbord of sweet and savoury delights.
 Guests can look forward to a buffet-style offering of delicate finger sandwiches, delectable quiches, heavenly tarts and decadent pastries.
-The carrot cake, with its light-as-air cream cheese, is a house specialty
+The carrot cake, with its light-as-air cream cheese, is a house speciality.

 33 Main Street | Riebeek Kasteel | +27 (0)22 448 1378